LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 ### Same Transaction or Occurrence

-- “Logical relationship” standard
+“Logical relationship” standard

 - “... the essential facts of the various claims are so logically connected that considerations of judicial economy and fairness dictate that all issues be resolved in one lawsuit.” _Harris v.
 Steinem_ (2d Cir.
 1978) (interpreting similar "transaction or occurrence" provision for compulsory counterclaims under Rule 13(a))
 	- “Absolute identity of all events is unnecessary”. _Mosley v.
 General Motors_ (8th Cir.
 1974)

 ### Common Question of Law or Fact

-- _At least one_ common question of law _or_ fact
+_Only one_ common question of law _or_ fact is needed to satisfy this requirement.

-  - This is almost always true where claims arise out of the same T/O
+- In practice, there will inevitably be at least one such common question (and usually more) where claims arise out of the same T/O.
 	- Does not require identical injuries. _Mosley v.
 General Motors_.

 ### Permissive

 Rule 20 defines when multiple plaintiffs and/or defendants _may be joined_ in a single action.
 But joinder under Rule 20 is not compulsory.

-- Rule 19 _requires_ joinder of additional parties in special circumstances:
+Rule 19 _requires_ joinder of additional parties in certain circumstances.
-  - Court cannot grant complete relief without the absent party,
-  - Absent party's interest may be impaired, or
-  - Existing party would face multiple or inconsistent obligations without the absent party.
-- Examples:
-  - Parties to contract, where suit seeks to void the contract.
-  - Joint owners of property in dispute.
-  - Third-persons whose interest would be adversely affected by an injunction.

 #### Mosley v.
 General Motors Corp.
 (8th Cir.
 1974)

 ##### Facts & Procedural History

 - 10 plaintiffs sue GM & UAW for employment discrimination (Title VII &  § 1981).
 	- 8 plaintiffs worked for GM's Chevrolet Division.
 	- 2 plaintiffs worked for GM's Fisher Body division.
 	- All plaintiffs asserted the same legal theory and alleged similar facts about the nature of the discrimination.
 - District court severed on motion by GM.

 ##### Holding & Analysis

 - Joinder was proper, and trial court erred in severing actions, where plaintiffs asserted transactionally-related claims sharing common issues of law and fact.
 - Logical relationship standard is satisfied where plaintiffs allege defendant(s) acted as part of a company-wide system or policy
 	- Fact that plaintiffs worked in different locations for different corporate sub-divisions does not negate commonality.
 - Practical lawyering issue
 	- Why did plaintiffs want to join cases?
 	- Why did GM want to sever cases?

 # Rule 13